Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Real Data Applications

-Interestingly, the FSCV coefficient estimates also tended to fall into clusters of similar patterns (e.g., Coefficients 1, 5, and 10 comprise one cluster) on the rug plot.
-This may be because the covariates in the FSCV dataset exhibit much of the structure characteristic of functional covariates such as a natural ordering and similar levels of correlation with the outcome across adjacent covariates (see~\cite{Loewinger}).
-More extensive rug plots in Supplemental Section \ref{rugPlots} confirm that the patterns described above are representative across a large set of covariates.
+Interestingly, the neuroscience coefficient estimates also tended to fall into clusters of similar patterns (e.g., coefficients 1, 5, and 10 comprise one cluster) on the rug plot.
+This may be because the covariates in the FSCV dataset exhibit a structure characteristic of functional covariates such as a natural ordering and similar levels of correlation with the outcome across adjacent covariates (see~\cite{Loewinger}).
+More extensive rug plots in Supplement~\ref{rugPlots} confirm that the patterns described are representative across a large set of covariates.

+Finally, we observed that the relative prediction performances were more variable in the cancer application than in the neuroscience application.
+This may be because each replicate displayed in Figure \ref{fig:cancerRMSE} was generated from fitting models using a different random subset of genes as task outcomes (i.e., a multi-label problem), whereas each replicate in the neuroscience data (Figure \ref{fig:fscvRMSE}) was calculated from fitting models on a different subset of electrodes as tasks, but using data with the same outcome type (i.e., dopamine concentration).
+The relative performance of any given multi-task method may be more variable across different \textit{subsets} of genes because each \textit{individual} gene may be better predicted by different methods.
+The variability in relative performance of most methods may be lower across different electrode subsets in the neuroscience application because the outcome was the same (dopamine concentration) in all tasks.